codegoalie/blog/content/post/2013-03-16-installing-pianobar-console-client-for-pandora-radio.markdown

 ---
-layout: post
-title: "Installing PianoBar - Console client for Pandora Radio"
-date: 2010-01-26
-comments: true
 categories:
 - HowTo
 - Self-Reference
+comments: true
+date: 2010-01-26
+layout: post
+title: Installing PianoBar - Console client for Pandora Radio
 ---

 PianoBar is a console client for Pandora Internet Radio.
 For me, this